 California is pushing to have shore power and equivalent emission reductions for 90% of ships in its ports by 2020, but as yet there are no East Coast shore power terminals for container vessels.

 Demand on the energy grid is substantial too.
-A typical container ship in port uses about as much energy as a single terminal at Boston’s Logan Airport, while the cruise ship Queen Mary 2 requires 13 megawatts, equal to the entire airport, MassPort planners noted.
-That liner will be the first paying power customer when it docks at Brooklyn Saturday, EDC officials said.
+A typical container ship in port uses about as much energy as a single terminal at Boston’s Logan Airport.
+The cruise ship Queen Mary 2 requires 13 megawatts, equal to the entire airport.
+That liner will be the first paying power customer when it docks at Brooklyn Saturday.